 When asked what he likes best about the BAC, John replies, "I have had BAC instructors and colleagues foster my design and help me push it forward.
 It is this steadfast communal effort which I think is important to my education and certainly puts my work and learning in a positive light."

-John is Treasurer (2012-2013) of the BAC's American Institute of Architecture Students (AIAS) and participates in this organization because he feels it really pushes the quality of a design student's education.
+John serves as a BAC Student Ambassador and was Treasurer (2012-2013) of the BAC's American Institute of Architecture Students (AIAS).
+He is a member of AIAS because he feels it really pushes the quality of a design student's education.

-John has served as a Teaching Assistant for the Undergraduate Design Principles course (since his work in this course was highly regarded) and is currently working to secure his first practice position.
+John has served as a Teaching Assistant for the Undergraduate Design Principles course (since his work in this course was highly regarded) and is currently working at F. Schumacher & Co.